SeisSol/SeisSol/Documentation/memory-requirements.rst

 :math:`L` - total number of LTS clusters; :math:`l_{k} \in [0, L)` - time cluster number, which element :math:`k` belongs to.

 Because of the form of the node-weight function, we call this weight balancing strategy as *exponential*.
-The strategy reflects a computational intensity of each element, taking elementwise update frequencies into account, and thus it aims to balance computations between MPI ranks.
+The strategy reflects a computational intensity of each element, taking element-wise update frequencies into account, and thus it aims to balance computations between MPI ranks.
 However, the strategy may lead to memory imbalances, which can be a problem for systems with a limited amount of memory, e.g. GPUs.